 Consumers are increasingly expecting high level of engagement.
 This is challenging the retailers to provide more meaningful experiences to the shoppers.
 While this helps to engage the consumers, but effective usage of the technology to drive conversion optimization needs planning.

 Augmented reality clearly has the power to influence retail.
 Ultimately, whoever provides the platform to host large share of augmented reality experiences will win the race.
-However, there will be some level of skepticism; we will see significant shifts in AR adoption in 2017.
+However, there will be some level of skepticism; we will see significant shifts in AR adoption in the future.